kingsfordgroup/sailfish/doc/source/salmon.rst

 For the full set of options that can be passed to Salmon in its alignment-based mode, and a description of each, run ``salmon quant --help-alignment``.

+.. note:: Genomic vs. Transcriptomic alignments
+    Salmon expects that the alignment files provided are with respect to the transcripts given in the corresponding fasta file.
+That is, salmon expects that the reads have been aligned directly to the transcriptome (like RSEM, eXpress, etc.) rather than to the genome (as does, e.g. Cufflinks).
+If you have reads that have already been aligned to the genome, there are currently 3 options for converting them for use with Salmon.
+First, you could convert the SAM/BAM file to a FAST{A/Q} file and then use the read-based mode of salmon described below.
+Second, given the converted FASTA{A/Q} file, you could re-align these converted reads directly to the transcripts with your favorite aligner and run salmon in alignment-based mode as described above.
+Third, you could use a tool like `sam-xlate <https://github.com/mozack/ubu/wiki>`_ to try and convert the genome-coordinate BAM files directly into transcript coordinates.
+This avoid the necessity of having to re-map the reads.
+However, we have very limited experience with this tool so far.

 .. topic:: Multiple alignment files